wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 2.0.4 =
+= 2.1.0 =
-- [New]: New API added to let developers change default values in admin panel
+- [Fix]: Address an issue with rendering 3D transitions on firefox and mouse wheel
+- [Fix]: Addressed a Javascript error in IE9.